-Lesson Pla n

-Aims and Planning skills as a team

-objectives Creating a structure as a team, cooperating and collaboration

-Fun with simple competition

-Time • 45-90 mins

-Equipment 4 x poles per group

-needed 10 pieces of ropes

-Firing bungees

-Balls (min of 4 per team)

-Guest kit

-Set up notes An area big enough to fire and build i.e. Lower field, the barn or top field
+Lesson Pla n Aims and objectives Planning skills as a team Creating a structure as a team, cooperating and collaboration Time Fun with simple competition 45-90 mins Equipment needed 4 x poles per group 10 pieces of ropes Firing bungees Balls (min of 4 per team) Guest kit Set up notes An area big enough to fire and build i.e. Lower field, the barn or top field Set up a shooting line, arrange the equipment neatly and lay out scoring zones using rope Briefing Introduce the aims of the session and the safety rules.

-The marquee can be uses with the plastic balls

-Set up a shooting line, arrange the equipment neatly and lay out scoring zones

-- · · · using rope

-Briefing Introduce the aims of the session and the safety rules.

 Build rapport and get the group in teams of around 4-8 people.
-NAMES and ABCDE

-Main NAMES and ABCDE Briefing

-delivery briefing

-delivery Lifting, 2 minimum to pole

-Never drop the poles

-Do not build under the pole, build it on the floor and raise it

-Always stand behind the structure when someone is firing

-Knots to be checked regularly by instructors

-Structure must be free standing

-Demonstration

-Show the group how to lift the poles and also how to tie a simple square lashing

-Discuss building options, the usual designs are:

-A frame

-Triangle

-X

-Building

-Ask the group to design a free standing structure using the equipment provided that

-can host the firing bungee.
+NAMES and ABCDE Main delivery Briefing Lifting, 2 minimum to pole Never drop the poles Do not build under the pole, build it on the floor and raise it Always stand behind the structure when someone is firing Knots to be checked regularly by instructors Structure must be free standing Demonstration Show the group how to lift the poles and also how to tie a simple square lashing Discuss building options, the usual designs are: A frame Triangle X Building Ask the group to design a free standing structure using the equipment provided that can host the firing bungee.
 Work with the teams to organise them into small team and help them tie the knots.

-The structure needs to be secure and freestanding so it's worth getting the knots
+The structure needs to be secure and freestanding so it's worth getting the knots tied well.

-tied well.

 The groups should be allowed time to be creative and explore their own designs.

-Staff should support and encourage and do everything possible to make their

-designs safe.
+Staff should support and encourage and do everything possible to make their designs safe.
+Commentation Demonstration Demonstration Demonstration Demonstration Demonstration Demonstration Staff should support and encourage and do everything possible to make their Description Demonstration Demonstration Demonstration Demonstration Demonstration Demonstration Discuss building Demonstration Demonstration Drandong Demonstration Demonstration Demonstration Demonstration Demonstratin the strease the th Games and competitions can be introduced to add value and fun to the session.
+These could include:

-Games and competitions can be introduced to add value and fun to the session.
-These could include: Accuracy challenges Distance challenge Cricket Summary A discussion based on how they worked together and how they could make improvements for next time Pack away Care should be taken when dismantling the catapult and all equipment should be packed away in preparation for the next group Other notes •
+Accuracy challenges Distance challenge Cricket Summary A discussion based on how they worked together and how they could make improvements for next time Pack away • Care should be taken when dismantling the catapult and all equipment should be packed away in preparation for the next group Other notes •